afentonjr/BayES-Lab/README.md

 BayES’Lab (Bayesian Electroactive Species Labeling) is a repository of functions that can both 1) estimate electrochemical-transport parameters of redox active species and 2) infer the identities of electroactive compounds catalogued in a library from an experimental electrochemical dataset.
 Each of these functions is separately presented as its own subroutine and can be run independently, if desired.

 See below for implementation instructions and details.
-Further, this repository was developed for and in tandem with the manuscript “Using voltammetry augmented with physics-based modeling and Bayesian hypothesis testing to estimate electrolyte composition" (submitted). <b><i>Please cite this paper if you use this package.</b></i>
+Further, this repository was developed for and in tandem with the manuscript “Using voltammetry augmented with physics-based modeling and Bayesian hypothesis testing to estimate electrolyte composition" (submitted, preprint found <a href="https://chemrxiv.org/articles/preprint/Using_Voltammetry_Augmented_with_Physics-Based_Modeling_and_Bayesian_Hypothesis_Testing_to_Estimate_Electrolyte_Composition/14479707/1">here</a>). <b><i>Please cite this paper if you use this package.</b></i>

 <b>Code style:</b> MATLAB®